 - Berserk Button: In the "Unplug" lesson, Richard sets off Milt Kahl by asking him whether he listens to music while drawing.Richard: "Milt, do you ever listen to classical music while you're working?"Milt: "OF ALL THE S-S-S-STUPID GOD-GOD-GOD-DAMNED QUESTIONS I-I-I-I'VE EVER HEARD!
 I-I-I-I- NEVER HEARD SUCH A-A-A-F-F-F-F-STUPID QUESTION!
 IY-IY-IY-IY-I'M NOT SMART ENOUGH TO THINK OF MORE THAN ONE THING AT A TIME!"Richard (cowering): "I won't do it any more...."

 - Broad Strokes: At the time he was writing the book, Richard wanted to move on the devastating loss of his film The Thief and the Cobbler, so the book makes no direct mention of the film or its production.
-Key word here is direct—Richard did sneak in at least two allusions to the films existence.
+Key word here is direct—Richard did sneak in at least two allusions to the film's existence.
 The first is mentioning working with Vincent Price on an unspecified project, and the caricature of him included is a dead ringer for Zigzag, the character Price played in the film.
-The second allusion to the film is recycling an actual scene of animation from the old, of the Old Witch running.
+The second allusion to the film is recycling an actual scene of animation from the film, of the Old Witch running.
 Ironically, Richard said in a 2013 interview that writing the book allowed him to make peace with the troubled history of Thief and be content with the workprint edit of the film.

 - Deadpan Snarker: Richard's response to common animation mistakes tend to border on being snide remarks.